schr0841/cnn_project/README.md

 Including the augmented inputs as part of the Rescaling layer was necessary because in the Functional API, the data flow between model layers is explicitly defined by passing the output of one layer as the input to next layer.
 In the scaled_inputs = Rescaling(1./255)(augmented_inputs) statement, the '(augmented_inputs)' explicitly indicates the rescaling operation should be applied to the output of the previous layer, augmented_inputs.
 Without passing '(augmented_inputs)' as the input, the models would not know which data should be rescaled.

-### Modifying the Pretrained ResNet50 model for compatibility with the cnn base model
+### Modifying the Pretrained ResNet50 model (first_model) for compatibility with the cnn base model (second_model)

-To prevent the ResNet50-based model itself from generating a 1,000-classs classification for the chest scan images in the input dataset, we "removed" the output layer of the ResNet50 model by setting include_top=False.
-To prevent the ResNet50 model from being re-trained from its ImageNet data source, we froze its layers (made them unlearnable) by specifying layer.trainable = False.
+To prevent the ResNet50-based model from generating a 1,000-classs classification for the ct scans in the input dataset, we "removed" its output layer by setting include_top=False.
+To keep ResNet50's pretrained weights from being updated during training on our data, we froze its layers by specifying layer.trainable = False.
+Freezing layers enables the model to retain the features it learned from pretraining on a large image data set.
+In other words, freezing layers prevents the learned features from being overwritten.
+Common in transfer learning, layer freezing effectively turns a pretrained model into a feature extractor.

-To enable the ResNet50-based model to generate a four-class classification for our input data, we added some custom layers to the 'enhanced' (by data augmentation and rescaling) ResNet50 base model.
+To direct the ResNet50-based model to generate a four-class classification for our input data, we added some custom layers to it.
 Specifically, we specified a

-a) base_model.output layer to extract the output of the ResNet50 model to connect it with the subsequent custom layers. base_model.output represents the features learned by the pretrained ResNet50 model.
+a) base_model.output layer to extract the output of the ResNet50 and connect it with the subsequent custom layers. base_model.output represents the features learned by the pretrained ResNet50 model.
 ResNet50 without its top layer (as we've specified) outputs feature maps instead of classification predictions.
 The feature maps become the inputs for the subsequent custom layers, which will ultimately result in classification predictions.

 b) BatchNormalization(axis=-1) layer to normalize the base model's output, improving performance and reducing overfitting.